Guzman y Gomez

-Guzman y Gomez (GYG; /ɡʊz.ˈmɑːn.iː.ɡoʊ.ˈmɛz/) is a Mexican-themed casual fast food restaurant chain based in Australia.
-It serves coffee at some restaurants through the “Cafe Hola” brand which operates 24/7.
+Guzman y Gómez (GYG; /ɡʊz.ˈmɑːn iː ɡoʊ ˈmɛz/, /es/) is a Mexican-themed casual fast food restaurant chain based in Australia.
+It serves coffee at some restaurants through the "Cafe Hola" brand which operates 24/7.

 Guzman y Gomez was established in Sydney in 2006 by Steven Marks and Robert Hazan.
-It operates over 200 restaurants in Australia, Japan, Singapore and the United States.

-As of 2021, Guzman y Gomez is the ninth-most popular fast food restaurant in Australia.
+It operates over 200 restaurants in Australia, Japan, and Singapore; it formerly had restaurants in the United States.
+As of 2025, Guzman y Gomez is the sixth-largest fast food chain in Australia by system-wide revenue.
+(Note: Because not all fast food chains are publicly traded, exact system-wide sales are not universally published.
+Guzman y Gomez's sixth-place position ($1.09 billion) is established behind McDonald's (~$10.5B), KFC (~$3.0B), Hungry Jack's ($2.36B), Subway (~$1.4B), and Domino's Pizza (~$1.3B), based on a cross-reference of ASX statutory filings and industry market share aggregates from IBISWorld and Burgess Rawson.)

 History

 Guzman y Gomez was established by Steven Marks, a New Yorker who previously worked as a hedge fund manager.
 After relocating to Australia, he found the quality of Mexican food to be poor and decided to start a restaurant.
 He has stated that "real Mexican is really urban, street and hot [...]
 Latin people are so full of energy and full of life, we wanted to bring that to Australia".
 He took on his friend Robert Hazan, another New Yorker, as a partner.
 They named the business after two of Marks' childhood friends.

 The first store was opened in King Street, Newtown, Sydney, in 2006.
 Store openings in Bondi Junction and Kings Cross, followed within a year.
 By April 2012, there were 12 stores.
 The first Guzman y Gomez in the Melbourne central business district opened in November 2012.
 Within 12 years, they opened 100 stores in Australia.

-The first international Guzman y Gomez restaurant opened at the end of 2013 in Singapore, followed thereafter by the opening of a restaurant in Tokyo, Japan in April 2015.
+The first international Guzman y Gomez restaurant opened at the end of 2013 in Singapore, followed thereafter by the opening of a restaurant in Tokyo, Japan, in April 2015.
 In January 2020, Guzman y Gomez's international expansion continued with the opening of their first restaurant in the United States in the Chicago suburb of Naperville.
+In May 2026, Guzman y Gomez announced the closure of all of their restaurants in the United States.